DarkMatterCore/nxdumptool/host/README.md

 This is because the `PFS0` header from NSPs holds the filenames for all file entries written into the package, which are mostly [Nintendo Content Archives (NCA)](https://switchbrew.org/wiki/NCA).

 NCA filenames represent the first half of the NCA SHA-256 checksum, in lowercase.
-This fact alone makes it impossible to send a NSP header right from the beginning - SHA-256 checksums are calculated by nxdumptool while dumping each NCA.
+This fact alone makes it impossible to send a NSP header right from the beginning -- SHA-256 checksums are calculated by nxdumptool while dumping each NCA.

+#### Zero Length Termination (ZLT)

+As per USB bulk transfer specification, when a USB host/device receives a data packet smaller than the endpoint max packet size, it shall consider the transfer is complete and no more data packets are left.
+This is called a transaction completion mechanism.

+However, if the last data chunk is aligned to the endpoint max packet size, an alternate completion mechanism is needed -- this is where Zero Length Termination (ZLT) packets come into play.
+If this condition is met, the USB host device should expect a single ZLT packet from nxdumptool right after the last data chunk has been transferred.

+If no ZLT packet were issued, the USB stack from the host device wouldn't be capable of knowing the ongoing transfer has been completed, making it expect further data to be sent by the target console -- which in turn leads to a timeout error on the USB host side.
+Furthermore, if the ZLT packet is left unhandled by the USB host device, a timeout error will be raised on the target console's side.

+Most USB backend implementations require the host application to provide a bigger read size (+1 byte at least) if a ZLT packet is to be expected from the connected device.
+This should be more than enough.

 ## Additional resources